diegoalarc/GeodesiCL/README.md

 ### First option

-To use this package you should install [R](https://www.r-project.org/) & [RStudio](https://rstudio.com/), and simply copy and paste the following command into the [RStudio](https://rstudio.com/) console:
+To use this package you should install [R](https://www.r-project.org/) & [RStudio](https://rstudio.com/).
+Next, you need to install the `devtools` package in order to start with the installation of the `GeodesiCL` package. and simply copy and paste the following command into the [RStudio](https://rstudio.com/) console:

 ```r
 install.package("devtools")